 Dr. Pasquini’s research and publications include technology for training and development, pedagogy models with emerging technology, social media policy, learning and performance innovation, evaluation and needs assessment, and effective implementation program and curriculum design.
 As an early career scholar-practitioner, Dr. Pasquini’s scholarship examines mentoring experiences, networked practices, online communities of practice, digital professional identity development, and collaborative learning environments for workplace learning and performance.
-She consults with various education institutions, non-profit and corporate associations on optimizing social media for learning, improving organizational culture, strategic team design, and enhancing training initiative by utilizing formal and informal learning practices.
+She consults with various educational institutions, non-profit and corporate associations on optimizing social media for learning, improving organizational culture, strategic team design, and enhancing training initiative by utilizing formal and informal learning practices.

 Laura presents internationally on a variety of trends and issues around learning and performance for both professional associations and higher education institutions.
-She has delivered educational sessions and webinars for EDUCAUSE, The Online Learning Consortium, NACADA, ACPA, NASPA, Academic Impressions, and other higher education institutions and organizations.
+She has delivered educational sessions and research reports for EDUCAUSE, The Online Learning Consortium, the New Media Consortium, NACADA, ACPA, NASPA, and a number of higher education institutions and organizations.
 Laura served as the NACADA Technology in Advising Commission Chair from 2011-2013, NACADA Council Member (with the Commission and Interest Group Division) from 2013-2015, and co-Chaired the inaugural Online Learning Consortium Innovate (#OLCInnovate) in 2016.

 Dr. Pasquini is a Lecturer in the College of Information in the Department of Learning Technologies at UNT.
-During her doctoral research, she helped to found and edit the Learning and Performance Quarterly open access, peer-reviewed journal, and she was a Researcher for the Center for Knowledge Solutions.
+During her doctoral research, she helped to found and edit the Learning and Performance Quarterly open access, peer-reviewed journal, and formerly Researched for the Center for Knowledge Solutions.
 Check out her research experience and current research projects in-progress.